-Figure 2 outlines the operation of the permutation and fsck recovery checkers.
+Figures 2 and 3 outline the operation of the permutation and fsck recovery checkers.
 Both checkers copy the disk from the starting state of a transition and write onto the copy to avoid perturbing the system.
-After the copied disk is modified the model checker traverses its file system, recording the properties it checks for consistency in a model of the file system.
+After the copied disk is modified, the model checker traverses its file system, recording the properties it checks for consistency in a model of the file system.
 Currently these are the name, size, and link count of every file and directory in the system along with the contents of each directory.
 Note that this is a model of file system data, not file system code.
-The code to traverse, create, and manipulate the file system model mirrors the system call interface and can be reused to check many file systems.
-We check that this model matches one of the possible valid file systems, which are computed as in Section 3.2.
-An error is flagged in case of a mismatch.
+The code to traverse, create, and manipulate the file system